Platform Assembly

 Step 1: Attach the Camera to the Mount

-Secure the Raspberry Pi camera to the flat side of the 3D-printed camera mount using M2 × 4 mm flat head countersunk screws.
+Secure the Raspberry Pi camera to the flat side of the 3D-printed camera mount using M2 × 4 mm flat head screws.

-Figure 18: Camera attached to the 3D-printed mount.
+Figure 21: Camera attached to the 3D-printed mount.

 Step 2: Mount to the Car

-Attach the camera mount to the front of the chassis using M3 × 16 mm pan head screws.
+Attach the camera mount to the front of the chassis using M3 × 15 mm pan head screws.

-Figure 19: Camera mount secured to the front of the chassis.
+Figure 22: Camera mount secured to the front of the chassis.

 Step 3: Install the Cover